jklm264/My-Forensics-Notes/OSINT_Forensics/BHCyber_Threat_Hunting_Training.md

 - Bro/Zeek are cool; same with ACM's RITA tool

-- [The steps] When checking for a C2 conn via network traffic:
+- **[The steps]** When checking for a C2 conn via network traffic:

-  - 1st Look for wierd conn's hiding in normal traffic
+  - 1st Look for weird conn's hiding in normal traffic

     - Packets that match a port's protocol
     - Beacons
     - Long Connections (no idea what they were talking about)